In recent weeks, two topics have been keeping me up at night:

 Two weeks ago the Diva was in London Ontario, participating in an invitational conference on Leaderships held at the University of Western Ontario.
 The small group of participants was comprised on Canadian and American professionals in the various elements of emergency management.
 You can see some of the past work of the organization, and in the near future I expect they will post a proceedings of the conference. [(I will feature that fact and provide a URL when it is available.)

 One of the documents shared at the conference was the report titled: Leadership on Trial: a Manifesto for Leadership Development (2010).
 For a preview of the report and ordering info, go to this site.
-There also is a slide set available here: Collaboration Conference.
+There also is a Webcast of the launch available.